Mood swings, hot flushes, irregular periods, sleep problems? You could be suffering the classic symptoms of the menopause. Luckily, help is available.

 No two women’s experience is the same and being aware and able to recognise that your symptoms might be down to fluctuating hormones is the first step to managing them.

-For many women, Perimenopause and Menopause can be a life changing and isolating experience.
-But by raising awareness and education we hope to support women in joining the dots as they understand the connection between their symptoms and midlife hormone fluctuations.
+For many women, perimenopause and Menopause can be a life changing and isolating experience.
+But by raising awareness and education we hope to support women in joining the dots as they understand the connection between menopause symptoms and midlife hormone fluctuations.

 Why does menopause occur?